Things to Do in Belper, Derbyshire

-This small, former Georgian market town is located in the centre of the Derwent Valley Mills Heritage Site and still has one of the former 19th century cotton mill, the North Mill, standing in the centre of town; this grade-II listed mill now acts as the Derwent Valley Visitor Centre, an exhibition explaining the town’s industrial past.
+This small, former Georgian market town is located in the centre of the Derwent Valley Mills Heritage Site.
+It still has a former 19th century cotton mill, the North Mill, standing in the centre of town.
+This grade-II listed mill now acts as the Derwent Valley Visitor Centre, an exhibition explaining the town’s industrial past.

 The oldest structure which still stands in Belper is St. John’s Chapel, which dates to 1250 and was originally dedicated to St Thomas.

 The town changed with the arrival of Jedediah Strutt, a business associate to Richard Arkwright, who brought serious industry to the town, namely, cotton.
 Strutt put Belper on the map by constructing the second water-powered cotton mill in the world.
 By the end of his tenure in the town, Strutt had constructed a total of 5 water mills, turned the town into a textile powerhouse, and, incidentally, increased the population to 8,000 by 1830.
 The original North Mill perished in a fire in 1803.

 The booming cotton industry brought the North Midland Railway line through Belper in the year 1840.
 Belper had been the first town in the whole of Britain to receive gas lighting in the year 1820, which later saw the formation of the Belper Gas and Coke Company in 1850.

 One man employed by Strutt was Belper’s own Samuel Slater, who would go on to become a significant influence American manufacturing, at the cost of betraying Britain.
-At the time, so that Britain to maintain a monopoly on the processing of cotton, it was made illegal for British manufacturers to immigrate to America, in case they gave away valuable processing secrets.
+At the time, so that Britain could maintain a monopoly on the processing of cotton, it was made illegal for British manufacturers to immigrate to America.
+This was in case they gave away valuable processing secrets.

 This shopping centre is where you’ll find an extensive selection of menswear, womenswear, and homeware.
 De Bradelei is found within the historic George Brettle and Co. building, one of the main manufacturers in Belper, which was originally constructed in 1834.
 It has been a shopping centre for over 20 years now, featuring a restaurant and café.

 This is the perfect place to view both blockbusters and independent movies under one roof.
-This Art Deco hall was originally built in 1882 and has had many usages over the years, including a meeting hall, a library, and even as a court.
+The Art Deco hall was originally built in 1882 and has had many uses over the years, including a meeting hall, a library, and even as a court.
 It first became a cinema in 1919 and was updated in 1935 to seat 500 people.

-Belper River Gardens – This pleasure garden dates back to 1905 and today boasts a number of fascinating shrubberies and flowerbeds.
+The river garden dates back to 1905 and today boasts a number of fascinating shrubberies and flowerbeds.
 Originally devised by a descendant of local mill owner, Jedediah Strutt, entrance to this tranquil riverside landscape is free, and features a children’s play area and boating facilities.

-Jedediah Strutt’s son, William Strutt, erected the innovative fire-proof replacement, which opened in 1804 and is where the current exhibition takes place.
+Jedediah Strutt’s son, William Strutt, erected the innovative fire-proof replacement, which opened in 1804.
+It is where the current exhibition takes place.
 Employing over 2000 workers at its peak, this mill museum offers a real opportunity to understand both the innovation of the industrial era, and also the strife of the people who made Belper what it is today.